Are You a Misfit?

 He was steady and reliable.
 Professors loved him.

-He's been at the same company since he was fifteen.
+He's worked at the same company since he was fifteen.

 But I was the opposite.

-I wanted my independence, that same feeling a kid gets on the last day of school, when summer vacation is about to begin.
+I wanted that feeling I had as a kid on the last day of school, when the bell rang and summer began.

 Maybe you feel that way too.

-You've done everything right – went to school, got the job, provided for your family.
+You did everything right.
+You went to school, got the job, provided for your family.

 But deep down, you know something's missing.